For more information on how you can make an impact, contact our Director for External Relations:

 The Engineering Student Projects and Activities Fund provides support for students involved with large and small design projects, some including national and international competitions such as the Solar Decathlon and the Human-Powered Helicopter Competition in addition to service-oriented projects such as Engineers Without Borders.

 - The Electrical and Computer Engineering Chairman's Fund supports student and faculty educational and research departmental needs.
+The Chairman Fund fulfills the area of greatest need.

 - Students in ECE’s Masters of Engineering and Ph.D. programs are eligible for fellowships.
 Fellowships allow students to take a hands-on approach to their studies by working on applied research.
 Students awarded with fellowships work with faculty members throughout their program in a particular subject area.
 Students often help with complex research problems, and teach classes and labs.